How VA Rates Arthritis for Disability Benefits

-- To be rated at 10% for degenerative arthritis, veterans must have X-ray evidence revealing two or more major joints or two or more groups of minor joints are afflicted by degenerative arthritis.
+- To be rated at 10 percent for degenerative arthritis, veterans must have X-ray evidence revealing two or more major joints or two or more groups of minor joints are afflicted by degenerative arthritis.

-- To receive a 20% rating for degenerative arthritis, X-ray evidence must show that two or more major joints or two or more groups of minor joints have degenerative arthritis and produce occasional incapacitating episodes.
+- To receive a 20 percent rating for degenerative arthritis, X-ray evidence must show that two or more major joints or two or more groups of minor joints have degenerative arthritis and produce occasional incapacitating episodes.

 It is important to note that veterans cannot be rated for both degenerative arthritis and limited range of motion in the same joints.

 All forms of systemic arthritis, including rheumatoid, are rated under Diagnostic Code 5002.
 Rheumatoid arthritis can be evaluated at up to 100 percent if it results in complete incapacitation (e.g., bedridden).
 Lower ratings can be given for occasional incapacitating episodes.
 As with degenerative arthritis, a rating for limited range of motion cannot be given in addition to a rating for rheumatoid arthritis.